anilabhadatta/educative.io_scraper/README.md

 # Educative.io Scraper / Educative.io Downloader
 ## A Python script that downloads Educative.io courses for offline use using selenium.
+## To view the downloaded courses, use the [Educative-Viewer](https://github.com/anilabhadatta/educative-viewer) repository.

 ## How to use the Scraper?
       1. Create a urls text file and copy the links of the first topic of courses and paste it in text file as shown below.